Elk City Wildlife Area News

 PRAIRIE RESTORATION - Native grassland restoration continues with the use of a skid steer mounted saw to remove trees from existing blocks of native grass.
 Brush is being piled and stumps treated to prevent resprounting.
 These work areas are scattered across the area and have targeted native grasslands as well as quail habitat areas.

-DOVE SEASON - The Elk City Unit harvested just over 4,000 doves in 2011 and 2400 in 2012 and only 700 in 2013.
+DOVE SEASON - The Elk City Unit harvested just over 4,000 doves in 2011, 2400 in 2012 and only 700 in 2013.
 The data was collected from Elk City, Dove Flats WA and the Buffalo Ranch plots.
-Over 600 hunter trips were recorded.
-Harvest was down across the state on most sunflower dove management areas.
+Due to wet weather and other factors, sunflower stands were poor, and little migration occured prior to season opening.

-Hunters looking for public land managed dove sunflower fields should check out other properties for the status of their fields, as early word is many properties have had better growing conditions.
-Field locations and status should be reported on the department website prior to season.
+Hunters looking for public land managed dove sunflower fields across the state should check out the department website for this information prior to season.

-RESERVOIR WATERFOWL HUNTING CONDITIONS: The reservoir was held up above conservation pool this summer due to the forecast of drought conditions.
-Shoreline areas were inundated early in the summer and again in late July due to flooding.
+AREA RESERVOIR WATERFOWL HUNTING CONDITIONS: The reservoir was held up above conservation pool this summer due to the forecast of drought conditions.
+Shoreline areas were inundated early in the summer due to flooding.
 Water levels were up 8 ft.
 Some moist soil responses were seen after drawdown.

-The Chetopa Creek - Quaker Road will be seaonally closed (September to November) and will be re-opened during the duck hunting seasons in 2013.
-Vehicle access will be allowed during early teal, youth and regular duck season.
+The Chetopa Creek / Quaker Cemetary - Road will be seaonally closed (September to April) and will be re-opened during the duck hunting seasons in 2014.
+Vehicle access will be allowed during early teal, youth and all of regular duck season.
 This is to decrease vehicle disturbance while increasing wildlife utilization and improve hunting opportunities in the Chetopa Creek area for deer and turkey.

 No person may place or use bait while hunting on department lands.
 Bait is defined as any grain, fruit, vegetable, nut, hay, salt, sorghum, feed, other food or mineral that is capable of attracting wildlife.
 Liquid scents and sprays are not considered bait.
 Hunting is prohibited within 100 yards of any baited site for up to 10 days after removal of the bait.
 Hunting is not prohibited over standing crops or food plots found on the area.